Subrahmanyam83/geb.gradle.cucumber/README.md

 HOW TO RUN A TEST CASE
-1. Provide the feature file path and scenario tag of the scenario in project.proerties.
+1. Provide the feature file path and scenario tag of the scenario in project.properties.
     eg: feature.file.path=src/test/resources/features/
         feature.file.tags=@sanity,@regression